 Lower the value of validate_loss better the model is.
-In this example my curve is too correct to be true, but only because my dataset is small and lacks diversity.
-If you checked my previous tutorial, you saw that with the large dataset it's quite different.
+In this example, my curve is too correct to be true, but only because my dataset is small and lacks diversity.
+If you checked my previous tutorial, you saw that with the large dataset, it's pretty different.

 7. Test custom model

-So, it was a quite simple and short tutorial, with detailed step by step explanations, how to train custom object detector.
+So, it was a relatively simple and short tutorial, with detailed step-by-step explanations, on how to train custom object detector.
 Even the beginner should be able to train a custom detector following this tutorial step by step.
-We could expand this tutorial, by extracting license plate number from detected objects, but this is not the goal of this tutorial series, maybe I'll come back to this task in the future.
+We could expand this tutorial by extracting license plate numbers from detected objects, but this is not the goal of this tutorial series.
+Maybe I'll come back to this task in the future.

-Many of you may face a problem, that you don't have GPU on your computer, and it takes a lot of time to train custom model, especially if you have a large custom dataset.
-To solve this problem, in the next part I will show you how to train this custom model on the cloud with free GPU.
+Many of you may face the problem that you don't have a GPU on your computer, and it takes a lot of time to train a custom model, especially if you have a large custom dataset.
+To solve this problem, in the next part, I will show you how to train this custom model on the cloud with free GPU.